 If your company is based in the EU or your customers are EU citizens, there are few things that might be important for you.

 2. If you are located in the EU or your country's law requires it from you, you can sign a Data Processing Agreement with us.
-To do that, write us an email at email@example.com and we will provide you with a DPA that you'll be able to both review and sign.
+To do that, click here to review and sign our official Data Processing Agreement.
+Also, if you will have any further questions regarding our DPA, you can reach out to us via our official email: firstname.lastname@example.org.

 Your company may like to modify our standard DPA, based on various factors of your businesses agenda.
 At LiveChat, we provide you with such possibility in our Enterprise plan – click here to check out our current pricing, together with the full list of features available for Enterprise customers.